top of page

 [1] Lunz Trujillo, K. (2021).
 A Case of Misunderstood Identity: The Role of Rural Identity in Contemporary American Mass Politics.
 Retrieved from the University of Minnesota Digital Conservancy, https://hdl.handle.net/11299/224936 https://hdl.handle.net/11299/224936.

-Misinformation and Health Attitudes
+Misinformation, Trust, and Health Attitudes

-I also research health and vaccine misinformation endorsement and correction.
-This work began in 2018 by looking at general vaccine skepticism, though with some emphasis on the MMR vaccine.
-Since the pandemic, this research has expanded to COVID-19 and other vaccines.
 Studies from this line of work are published in various outlets including Political Research Quarterly, International Journal of Public Opinion ResearchSocial Science & Medicine, and Politics, Groups, and Identities.
 One of these papers, "How Internet Access Drives Global Vaccine Skepticism" (with Matt Motta), won the Leonard S. Robins Award for Best Paper on Health Politics and Policy presented to the 2020 Annual Meeting of the American Political Science Association.
 Another won the Best Paper in 2021 for the Journal of Rural Health.
 Further, I have interviewed on both lines of research for outlets such as Newsweek, FiveThirtyEight, Times Radio UK, and The Star Tribune .
 I have also co-written news pieces on vaccine hesitancy that have been picked up in various media sources such as Time, U.S. News and World Report, and Forbes.

-[10 Lunz Trujillo, K., Green, J., Safarpour, A., Lazer, D., Lin, J., & Motta, M. 2023.
+[13] Lunz Trujillo, K., Green, J., Safarpour, A., Lazer, D., Lin, J., & Motta, M. 2024.
 “Covid-19 Spillover Effects onto General Vaccine Attitudes.”
 Preprint DOI: https://doi.org/10.31219/osf.io/w7mq5.
-Accepted at Public Opinion Quarterly.
+Public Opinion Quarterly.
+DOI: https://doi.org/10.1093/poq/nfad059.

 [9] Motta, M., Callaghan, T., & Lunz Trujillo, K. 2023. “‘The CDC Won’t Let Me Be:’ The Opinion Dynamics of Support for Health Agencies’ Regulatory Authority.”
 Journal of Health Politics, Policy, and Law: 10852592.
 DOI: https://doi.org/10.1215/03616878-10852592